-M40 Training Documentation Note: applies to all training in this section "Records of Stockperson Training" Stockpersons must be provided training at orientation, as well as yearly updates/ refresher courses (and opportunities for continuing education and professional development) and specialized training in aspects of animal welfare appropriate to the level of operation.
-For all training of personnel: □ Training must be presented in the workers' native language as necessary. □ Training may include company SOPs, videos, manuals, classroom settings, online instruction, etc. as appropriate. □ Training must include 'hand's on' experience and evaluations. □ Training must include review of the American Humane CertifiedTM Animal Welfare Standards. □ Training must clearly define what is expected of each stockperson so that each is fully aware of their duties and responsibilities. □ Training records must be signed by both the trainer and the trainee, and include the training topic and date of orientation, yearly update/ refresher course, or specialized training.
-Yes No N/A /10 ----- --- -- ------------------ -----

-Tueining for All Charlesons Training for All Stockpersons Prior to being given responsibility for the welfare of livestock, all stockpersons must be properly trained.
-As a minimum, the training program for all stockpersons in direct contact with the animals must include the following topics: ☐ Training and validation in the safe, correct and approved methods of cattle handling and use of cattle-handling units in a manner which minimizes unnecessary stress to the cattle, including: understanding the behavioral characteristics of cattle and the likely stress factors that cattle may be subjected to, how cattle react towards other cattle, towards man, and to strange noises, sights, sounds, and smells; using visual fields (i.e. cattle have a wide field of vision but have a blind spot behind them, which handlers should avoid entering) and flight zones (an imaginary area which if handlers enter will make the animal want to move away.
-Handlers control an animal's movement by understanding the flight zone); lighting (as cattle prefer to move from the dark into the light); and when and how to use such things as sticks and other implements; □ V M41 ☐ Knowing the normal behavior of cows and the herd and to recognize the ☐ Yes ☐ No /10 141 signs that indicate good health and welfare so that in the eventuality of an □ NO /10 impending problem arising they are able to recognize it at the earliest U N/A stages; Recognizing readily apparent behavioral actions of the cattle which indicate an inability of the animals to thermo-regulate (such as heavy panting and head-bobbing) and the actions that must be taken to provide relief to the cattle, especially when immediate actions are required; ☐ Having a basic knowledge of what constitutes proper nutrition in dairy cattle; Knowing normal body conditions in dairy cattle and the necessary steps to be taken if problems arise; and Recognizing the signs of abnormal behavior and fear; Recognizing the signs of abhormal behavior and rear, Recognizing deviations from normal cattle activity; Having a basic knowledge of the signs of common diseases, illnesses, and injuries and knowing when either direct action must be taken and/or when the responsible personnel or the veterinarian must be notified; and ☐ Knowing the procedures to be followed in the event of an emergency, i.e. the Emergency Response Plan.
+Training Documentation Note: applies to all training in this section "Records of Stockperson Training" M40 Stockpersons must be provided training at orientation, as well as yearly updates/ refresher courses (and opportunities for continuing education and professional development) and specialized training in aspects of animal welfare appropriate to the level of operation.
+For all training of personnel: ☐ Training must be presented in the workers' native language as necessary. ☐ Training may include company SOPs, videos, manuals, classroom settings, online instruction, etc. as appropriate. ☐ Training must include 'hand's on' experience and evaluations. ☐ Training must include review of the American Humane CertifiedTM Animal Welfare Standards . ☐ Training must clearly define what is expected of each stockperson so that each is fully aware of their duties and responsibilities. ☐ Training records must be signed by both the trainer and the trainee, and include the training topic and date of orientation, yearly update/ refresher course, or specialized training. ☐ Yes☐ No☐ N/A /10 M 41 Prior to being given responsibility for the welfare of livestock, all stockpersons must be properly trained.
+As a minimum, the training program for all stockpersons in direct contact with the animals must include the following topics: Training and validation in the safe, correct and approved methods of cattle handling and use of cattle-handling units in a manner which minimizes unnecessary stress to the cattle, including: understanding the behavioral characteristics of cattle and the likely stress factors that cattle may be subjected to, how cattle react towards other cattle, towards man, and to strange noises, sights, sounds, and smells; using visual fields (i.e. cattle have a wide field of vision but have a blind spot behind them, which handlers should avoid entering) and flight zones (an imaginary area which if handlers enter will make the animal want to move away.
+Handlers control an animal's movement by understanding the flight zone); lighting (as cattle prefer to move from the dark into the light); and when and how to use such things as sticks and other implements; Knowing the normal behavior of cows and the herd and to recognize the signs that indicate good health and welfare so that in the eventuality of an impending problem arising they are able to recognize it at the earliest ☐ Yes☐ No☐ N/A /10 stages; Recognizing readily apparent behavioral actions of the cattle which indicate an inability of the animals to thermo-regulate (such as heavy panting and head-bobbing) and the actions that must be taken to provide relief to the cattle, especially when immediate actions are required; Having a basic knowledge of what constitutes proper nutrition in dairy cattle; Knowing normal body conditions in dairy cattle and the necessary steps to be taken if problems arise; and Recognizing the signs of abnormal behavior and fear; Recognizing deviations from normal cattle activity; Having a basic knowledge of the signs of common diseases, illnesses, and injuries and knowing when either direct action must be taken and/or when the responsible personnel or the veterinarian must be notified; and Knowing the procedures to be followed in the event of an emergency, i.e. the Emergency Response Plan.